subsoap/deffx/README.md

 You may want to add kill switches for certain targets to completely bypass the normal shader code for complex shaders, especially with low FPS.
 Or to give users config options.

+For post processing effects, they can be very expensive for mobile, such as blurs.
+It would be a good idea to scale down the size of the rendered texture which is then blurred for example.
+You could example more expensive shaders on desktop targets while enabling less expensive versions for mobile.

 ## Sprite Ready Shaders
 These shaders can be added to sprites.
 You may need to send data to the shader program over time such as a timer value so check the associated demos for each.